olewsaa/Yacht-computer/pat/README.md

 ### Pat
 Download Pat, check [pat releases](https://github.com/la5nta/pat/releases), below is shown 0.12.1 version, this gets updated regularly.
+This version do not support VARA, if you want to use VARA see the VARA section below.
+You need a special version of pat to use VARA.
+Install this special version and not the version given here.
+The dpkg command is the same, it's just another pat*deb package file.

      sudo -i
      wget https://github.com/la5nta/pat/releases/download/v0.12.1/pat_0.12.1_linux_armhf.deb